 Cal Poly is committed to protecting the confidentiality, integrity, and availability of its information and systems.
 To achieve these goals, University information and systems are secured and restricted.

 This Policy complements and supports other University policies protecting the University’s information assets and resources including, but not limited to, the Data Classification standard, the Record Retention standard, and the Responsible Use Policy.

+Users must not access, attempt to access, or use University information resources for which they are not authorized, nor circumvent or attempt to circumvent security controls.

+Users must adhere to the following information security requirements:

+Users must not use University information technology resources in a manner that violates applicable laws, regulations, or University policies, or that results in damage to systems, data, or services.

+Users are responsible for protecting their access credentials and are accountable for all activities performed under accounts issued in their name, consistent with the Responsible Use Policy.

+Users must take reasonable precautions to ensure that devices used to access University resources are secure and do not introduce risks such as malware or unauthorized access.

+Users must secure or terminate active sessions when systems are unattended or no longer in use.

-All access to and use of the University’s network, infrastructure, or information is governed by this policy.
+Users must handle institutional data in accordance with its classification and must not improperly access, share, or disclose sensitive information.All access to and use of the University’s network, infrastructure, or information is governed by this policy.
 This Policy also addresses the use of any information generated, accessed, modified, transmitted, stored, or otherwise used by the University Community on the University’s information resources and network infrastructure.

 Owners and overseers of the University’s Information Technology (IT) resources must take reasonable care to eliminate security vulnerabilities from those resources.
 In cases where University IT resources and privileges are threatened by other IT resources, Information Technology Services (ITS) may act on behalf of the University to eliminate the threat by working with the relevant owners or overseers.
 In circumstances where these collaborative efforts fail or there is an urgent situation requiring immediate action, the IT resource may be disabled or disconnected from the network by ITS.
 This policy applies to all users of the University’s information technology resources, regardless of location or affiliation.